ncherian/device-based-redirect/readme.txt

 == Description ==

-Device Based Redirect allows you to easily set up redirects to your mobile apps based on the user's device.
+Device Based Redirect allows you to easily set up redirects to your mobile apps or mobile-friendly URLs based on the user's device type.
 Perfect for promoting your mobile apps to website visitors and implementing platform-specific deep linking through a single URL.

 Features:

 * Page-specific redirects - Configure different redirects for different pages on your site
 * Custom URL redirects - Create custom URLs that redirect users based on their device
-* iOS and Android app store links - Set different destinations for iOS and Android users
+* Set different destinations for iOS and Android users.
+Can be used to send users to iOS and Android app store pages.
 * Deep linking support - Direct users to specific sections of your app through platform-specific deep links
 * Fallback URLs for other devices - Specify where non-mobile users should be redirected
 * Easy-to-use admin interface - Simple configuration through WordPress admin panel
-* Global enable/disable option - Quickly turn all redirects on/off
+* Bulk enable/disable option - Quickly turn all redirects on/off
+* Transient Cache for end-user redirects - Reduces database load for high traffic sites

 Use Cases:

 * App Store Promotion: Direct mobile users to your app's store listing while showing desktop users your website
 * Deep Linking: Create a single URL that opens different app screens on iOS and Android
+* Redirect users to mobile-friendly URLs based on their device type
 * Marketing Campaigns: Share one link that works across all platforms
 * Cross-Platform Navigation: Seamlessly guide users to the right platform-specific destination
+* 302 redirects - Redirects are of 302 type as they are not permanent.

 The plugin handles user agent detection and routing automatically, making it easy to implement complex platform-specific navigation through simple WordPress configuration.